Social, Emotional and Behavioural Difficulties

 - Kirsty Hargreaves – our Inclusion Worker, who works individually and in small groups with children who have social, emotional and behavioural difficulties.

-- Alison Newman Turner – Special Educational Needs Coordinator, who can refer to outside agencies, such as the Social, Emotional and Mental Health Team (previously known as the Behaviour Support Team).
+- Liz Peutherer – Special Educational Needs Coordinator, who can refer to outside agencies, such as the Social, Emotional and Mental Health Team (previously known as the Behaviour Support Team).

 - Liz Latham, Becky Catlow or Sian Bentley – Principal and Deputy Principals.

 If the school has concerns about your child’s happiness, well-being or behaviour, they will discuss this with you, either at parents’ evening or by asking you for a meeting.